raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 Recursive combinators like mockingbirds, widowbirds, and why birds are a few more tools in our "composeable functions" toolbox, increasing reuse by decoupling recursive functions from themselves.

 (discuss on reddit [here](https://www.reddit.com/r/javascript/comments/9bu5od/to_grok_a_mockingbird_using_recursive_combinators/), or [here](https://www.reddit.com/r/programming/comments/9bvmls/to_grok_a_mockingbird_using_recursive_combinators/), or on [hacker news](https://news.ycombinator.com/item?id=17885852))

 ---

+The essays in this series on recursive combinators are: [To Grok a Mockingbord], [Deriving the Y Combinator and Why Bird from the Mockingbird], and [A practical (albeit infrequently needed) use for the Y Combinator].
+Enjoy them all!

+[To Grok a Mockingbord]: http://raganwald.com/2018/08/30/to-grok-a-mockingbird.html
+[Deriving the Y Combinator and Why Bird from the Mockingbird]: http://raganwald.com/2018/09/03/mockingbirds-sage-birds-and-widowbirds.html
+[A practical (albeit infrequently needed) use for the Y Combinator]: http://raganwald.com/2018/09/08/practical-use-for-the-y-combinator.html

+---